joshcrain/joshcrain.io/notes/2023/web-components-display-contents/web-components-display-contents.md

 As I thought about this problem again I said to myself ”I wish I didn’t have to render the host element.
 I wish I could *display the contents*.”

 Display contents... display contents...
 Why did this ring in my ears?
 Might there be a way to do this with the CSS `display` property?
-Turns out there is and it's the keyword property `contents`.
+Turns out there is and it’s the keyword property `contents`.
 [From MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/display#box):

 > These elements don't produce a specific box by themselves.
 They are replaced by their pseudo-box and their child boxes.